DanielaMorariu1990/MLflow_example/README.md

 ```
 conda install ipykernel

-python -m ipykernel install --user --name mflow_kernel
+python -m ipykernel install --user --name mlflow_env --display-name "MLflow_env"

 ```

 Then select the created kernel and execute the Jupyter notebook.
 (If you slect an existing kernel and run the command !pip install -r requirements.txt in your notebook, then the requirements will be installed in that  existing environment.
 However you will not have a completely new and clean environment for experimentation, which is not the best practice.)

-You can explore the mlflow UI via the command, sued in teh terminal.
+You can explore the mlflow UI via the command, used in the terminal.
 ```
 mflow ui